cooperfrench95/coopyswap/NOTES.md

 ## Roadmap

 * Add withdrawLiquidity function (must hand in NFT and burn it)
-* Add fee support (new contract that stores and manages fees)
+* Add fee support (new contract that stores and manages fees) - HERE
 * Add unit tests
 * Deploy to testnet
+* Add proxy contract to reduce costs of deploying new pools
+* Gas optimization
 * Add frontend?
+Reimplement on Solana or some L2?